cortezcristian/terminal-recorder/README.md

 terminal-recorder
 ============

-Terminal recorder allow you to record your bash session, and export it to html so then you can share it with your friends.
+Terminal recorder allows you to record your bash session, and export it to html so then you can share it with your friends.

 [See the demo](http://cortezcristian.com/terminal-recorder/)